Skip to main content

 2.2 Why evaluation matters

 We believe evaluation is critical to understanding our impact, deciding how to allocate our resources and deliver value for money for the taxpayer.
-The evidence base for understanding which space interventions work, why, and how is emerging.
-Space is a rapidly growing and evolving sector with new technologies, new capabilities and new markets.
-For example, the first Active Debris Removal (ADR) mission, has yet to happen (due in 2025), as such there is no evidence base on what works.
-Research, development and innovation (RDI), which is central to the space sector and something we invest in, is challenging to evaluate.
+The evidence base for understanding which space interventions work, why, and how is continually developing.
+Space is a rapidly growing and evolving sector with new technologies, new capabilities and new markets, such as Active Debris Removal (ADR) and In-space Servicing, Assembly and Manufacturing (ISAM).
+Research, development and innovation (RDI), which is central to the space sector and a key part of the UK Space Agency’s investment portfolio, is challenging to evaluate.
 There are necessarily long timeframes (sometimes decades) before the benefits and impacts of this work can be realised.

 In recent years we have substantially increased our commitment to evaluation but recognise that there is more that we can and should do to build the evidence base.
-We believe that now, as we undergo a process of Transformation as an Agency (see section 3.6) and approach a Comprehensive Spending Review, is the right time to take stock, learn from our experience and outline how we will improve our approach to evaluation.
+This Evaluation Strategy, now updated to reflect the UK Space Agency’s merger with DSIT, outlines how we will achieve that aim.

 2.3 Collaboration

-We recognise that others working across the UK government and the space sector, internationally too, face similar challenges.
+We recognise that others working across the UK government and the space sector, in the UK and internationally, face similar challenges.
 We outline how we would like to work together with others later in this report (section 3.6 to 4.2).
 We welcome challenge and want to share our learning.

 2.4 Our commitment

-We intend to publish full updates of this strategy in line with spending review cycles, determined by central government.
-In the interim, we plan to publish annual progress updates on high-level findings of our portfolio of evaluation and update the Evaluation Taskforce (ETF) Evaluation Registry with details of our published evaluations.
+We intend to publish full updates of this strategy in line with spending review cycles.
+In the interim, we will continue to publish annual progress updates on high-level findings of our portfolio of evaluation and update the Evaluation Task Force (ETF) Evaluation Registry with details of our published evaluations.

 The rest of this document outlines our vision and objectives for evaluation, before detailing how we will achieve our ambitions.